Software Release Information for Service Upgrades

 Graphiant shares regression data in the interest of transparency, and commitment to quality services and quick resolution.

-At the time of the writing of this document (09/2024), Graphiant has had only 7 regressions since the move to the rolling release cadence.
+At the time of the writing of this document (10/2025), Graphiant has had only 10 regressions since the move to the rolling release cadence.

 Note:

-Not upgrading to new releases will inevitably lead to hitting prior found, and fixed, issues, more so than seeing regressions.
+Not upgrading to new releases will inevitably lead to hitting prior found and fixed issues, more so than seeing regressions.

 Notification of New Releases